MohamedTahaAmer/Rooms/zHistory.md

   // - but this way i lost the accessability, the screen reader won't that this is a link

 // - after solving it decieded to continue with the project, while watching youtube vids about the internal of next.js

+// ## here after serveral days latter
+  // i solved the accessablity issue be returning to use a link, but it's href is set using a state that get it's value onMouseIn event

 ```